ibi/wf-extension-tutorial/README.md

 You can learn more about properties.json here: https://github.com/ibi/wf-extensions-chart/wiki/Extension-Configuration-with-properties.json

-The WebFOCUS® API passes properties in renderConfig.properties; based on the properties.json definition above, this is how it would look:
+The WebFOCUS<sup>®</sup> API passes properties in renderConfig.properties; based on the properties.json definition above, this is how it would look:

     {
         xAxis: {